The starting point for learning Java – what you should know and things I wish i had known

 Although, in my opinion, the Java community is chock-full of learning materials, beginning developers often ask me “So, where do I start?” or “Do I have to read the theory or start writing code right away?”.

 Apparently, learning to code on your own is not easy.
 As a seasoned developer, I decided to help novice peers and walk them through the pitfalls of the Java learning curve.
-In this post, you will find out which practices are game-changers in Java learning, where a lot of developers fail, and how to make sure you get to apply the concepts you master within the workplace.
+In this post, you will find out which practices are game-changers in Java learning, where a lot of Java developers fail, and how to make sure you get to apply the concepts you master within the workplace.

 But why Java?